mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 - for each key/letter, we check that it exists in the position it belongs to,
 - if not present, we create a child/Trie node,
 - if it is the last, we set `is_end_word = True`.

+The letters are inserted/checked one by one, so if a word has `n` letters, the insertion complexity is `O(n)`.

 There are 3 cases: